Is Going To A Psychiatrist Bad? Addressing Common Concerns

 Concern: I don’t want people I know to see me going into a psychiatrist’s office

-A Different Perspective: Many people feel that way, and that's often why a lot of offices try to be discreet.
-But there may be another option, too.
-You can see a psychiatrist entirely online, and then you don't have to worry about walking into an office or anyone being able to see you.
+A Different Perspective: You’re not alone in being wary about seeing a provider, so offices often tend to be discreet.
+However, if you’re worried about seeing a psychiatrist in person, you might also choose to see one online.
+That way, you don’t have to worry about walking into an office or anyone being able to see you.
 If you’d prefer to meet in person, then know that what matters most is that you’re seeking help for your mental health.
-Even if someone does see you, they will probably feel proud of you for doing what is best for you.
+Even if someone does see you, they may be proud of you for doing what is best for you.

 Concern: I don't like talking to people about my feelings